 All of our weekly programs this quarter will take place online only.

 Everyone is welcome for a weekly discussion of Black theology, beginning with Kelly Brown Douglas’ Stand Your Ground: Black Bodies and the Goodness of God.
-Curtis, a fourth-year student in the College and Brent House’s intern to the AoS program, will be leading the reading group.
+Curtis, a fourth-year student in the College, will be leading the reading group.

 For access to the weekly readings, please contact Curtis at firstname.lastname@example.org.

 Chat with our chaplain and get to know the Brent House community.
 Bring your own cup of tea—or whatever you prefer to drink mid-afternoon.
 Come with your questions about faith, doubt, religious nerdery, and how to connect as we begin a new academic year, or just come for some company while you do your work.
 Drop in when you can, stay as long as you like.

 It is clear that the challenges we face are for the long haul.
 In order to stay grounded and nourished in God’s love and to gain clarity about God’s call to embody that love in the world, it is crucial to develop habits of prayer that are sustainable and strong.
 Many of us suffer from imposter syndrome when it comes to prayer: you are not alone!

 Discerning Hearts will help you become more attuned to God’s voice, both in the secrets of your heart and in the work you do in the world.
 All are welcome: those who pray daily, and those who struggle, even those who have no idea if they have ever prayed!
 Email Stacy (our chaplain) if you’d like to join the group.

 Still the mind and body and open the heart with morning meditation, hosted by UChicago Spiritual Life for members of the University community of all spiritual backgrounds.
 Stacy (our chaplain) leads on Thursdays!
 No experience necessary.